 \section{Introduction}

 In the case of Siegel modular forms, the pullback of Siegel Eisenstein series to the direct product of two Siegel upper half-spaces has been studied by many people.
-Garret~\cite{Garrett1989Integral} proved in the scalar-valued case.
-Using Garret's method and differential operators that preserve the automorphic properties, this theory was generalized for the symmetric tensor valued case (e.g. \cite{Bocherer1985Uber}, \cite{BoSaYa1992pullback}, \cite{Takei1992On}, \cite{Takayanagi1993Vector}, \cite{Kozima2000On}), and for alternating tensor valued case (e.g. \cite{Takayanagi1995On}, \cite{Kozima2002Standard}).
-Kozima~\cite{Kozima2021Pullback} proved in the general case by using the differential operators generalized by Ibukiyama~\cite{ibukiyama1999differential,Ibukiyama2020generic}.
-In the case of hermitian modular forms, Several results have been formulated (e.g. \cite{shimura2000arithmeticity}, \cite{LanUru2015Arithmeticity}, \cite{SkinnerUrban2014Iwasawa}).
+Garrett~\cite{Garrett1987Integral} proved the result in the scalar-valued case.
+Using Garrett's method and differential operators that preserve the automorphic properties, this theory was generalized for the symmetric tensor valued case (e.g. \cite{Bocherer1985Uber}, \cite{BoSaYa1992pullback}, \cite{Takei1992On}, \cite{Takayanagi1993Vector}, \cite{Kozima2000On}), and for the alternating tensor valued case (e.g. \cite{Takayanagi1995On}, \cite{Kozima2002Standard}).
+Kozima~\cite{Kozima2021Pullback} proved it in the general case by using the differential operators generalized by Ibukiyama~\cite{ibukiyama1999differential,Ibukiyama2020generic}.
+In the case of hermitian modular forms, several results have been formulated (e.g. \cite{shimura2000arithmeticity}, \cite{LanUru2015Arithmeticity}, \cite{SkinnerUrban2014Iwasawa}).

-This formula (called ``Pullback formula'') has been used for studying the Fourier coefficient of vector-valued Klingen-Eisenstein series, the algebraicity of vector-valued Siegel modular forms and congruences of Siegel modular forms.
+This formula (called the ``pullback formula'') has been used for studying the Fourier coefficients of vector-valued Klingen-Eisenstein series, the algebraicity of vector-valued Siegel modular forms and congruences of Siegel modular forms.

-We first aim to describe differential operators on hermitian modular forms in Ibukiyama's way \cite{ibukiyama1999differential,Ibukiyama2020generic} using tools of representation theory such as Howe duality.
-The case of Siegel modular forms is reinterpreted by the representation theory in \cite{Takeda2025Kurokawa}, which is proved using the method of Ban \cite{ban2006rankin}.
+We first aim to describe differential operators on hermitian modular forms following Ibukiyama \cite{ibukiyama1999differential,Ibukiyama2020generic} using tools of representation theory such as Howe duality.
+The case of Siegel modular forms is reinterpreted in terms of representation theory in \cite{Takeda2025Kurokawa}, which is proved using the method of Ban \cite{ban2006rankin}.
 A similar argument can be made for the case of hermitian modular forms as well.